useblocks/groundwork/docs/index.rst

 groundwork
 ==========

-groundwork is plugin framework for Python and enables an application to activate and deactivate plugins during application runtime.
+groundwork is a plugin framework for Python.

+It  enables an application to activate and deactivate plugins during runtime and to control dynamic plugin behaviors like plugin status, used signals, registered commands and much more.

-For plugins it provides some out-of-the box solutions for:
+The functionality of a plugin can be easily extended by the usage of inheritable patterns.
+Therefore groundwork supports developers with time-saving out-of-the box solutions for own plugins:

  * Registration of commands for command line interfaces.
  * Registration for signals and receivers for loose inter-plugin communication.
  * Registration of shared objects to provide and request any kind of shared content.
  * Registration of static and dynamic documents for documentation purposes.

-groundwork and its plugins are highly expansible by the usage of existing patterns, like GwFlask and GwSqlAlchemy.

 Example
 -------

 The following code creates a groundwork app and a single plugin.::

-    from groundwork import GwApp
+    from groundwork import App
     from groundwork.patterns import GwCommandsPattern, GwSignalsPattern

     class MyPlugin(GwCommandsPattern, GwSignalsPattern):